-4.6.1 Evidence for prior CDM consideration and continuous actions to secure CDM status
+4.6.1 Evidence for prior CDM consideration and continuous action to secure CDM status

-The starting date of the project activity is expected to be 15 June 2011, the date of signing the construction agreement.
+The starting date of the project activity is expected to be 15 June 2011, the date of signing the construction agreement for the first farm.
 The validation started on 5 September 2009 when the PDD was published for global stakeholder consultation.
 Thus, in accordance with EB 48 Annex 61 for new project activities, since the PDD has been published for global stakeholder consultation before the project activity start date, it is not necessary to notify the host Party DNA and the UNFCCC secretariat.

-Moreover, already in June 2007 a Letter of Intent was signed between Ecoprogresso and Brascarbon for purchasing the emissions reductions from methane avoidance of swine manure projects.
+Moreover, already in June 2007 a Letter of Intent was signed between Ecoprogresso and Brascarbon for purchasing the emissions reductions from methane avoidance of swine manure projects which clearly demonstrates that CDM has been considered prior to the decision to go ahead with the project.